 You may have to muzzle your Akita when they’re in public.
 Some cities require that your dog wear a dangerous dog identification tag.
 Carrying liability insurance or displaying a dangerous dog sign at your house may also be needed.

-Are Akitas an Aggressive Breed?
+Are Akitas an aggressive breed?

 You should never provoke an Akita, especially while in their own home.
 Akitas have an aggressive gene and may react aggressively in some situations.
 They are also very protective of food, so they can react violently if disturbed while feeding.

+Akitas can easily be trained to show aggression.
+For example, if an Akita is raised to be a guard dog, you can expect the breed’s aggressive tendencies to be encouraged.
 It is important that you don’t encourage this side of their character or behavior.
 With proper training and socialization, you will have an Akita that is calm and protective rather than dangerous and aggressive.

 Owners have a significant impact on the temperament of a dog.
 So, Akita owners must be mindful of how they behave toward their canines and train them to be well-mannered friends.

-How to Train an Akita to Not Be Aggressive?
+How to train an Akita to not be aggressive

 Any dog that is not well educated can become violent or badly behaved.
 Large, muscular dogs like Akitas are more dangerous when out of control.
 Failure to properly train and socialize Akita can cause unwanted consequences.